Civilizing mission: France

-Dutch colonialism

-American colonialism
+United States

 The concept of a "civilizing mission" would also be adopted by the United States during the age of New Imperialism in the late 19th and early 20th centuries.
 Such projects would include US annexation of the Philippines during the aftermath of the Spanish-American War in 1898.
 The McKinley administration would declare that the US position within the Philippines was to “oversee the establishment of a civilian government” on the model of the United States.
 That would be done through adopting a civilizing process that would entail a "medical reformation" and other socioeconomic reforms.
 The Spanish health system had broken down after the 1898 war and was replaced with an American military model, which was made up of public health institutions.
 The "medical reformation" was done with "military rigor" as part of a civilizing process in which American public health officers set out to train native Filipinos the "correct techniques of the body."
 The process of "rationalized hygiene" was a technique for colonizing in the Philippines, as part of the American physicists assurance that the colonized Philippines was inhabited with propriety.
 Other "sweeping reforms and ambitious public works projects" would include the implementation of a free public school system, as well as architecture to develop "economic growth and civilizing influence" as an important component of McKinley's "benevolent assimilation."

 Similar "civilizing" tactics were also incorporated into the American colonization of Puerto Rico in 1900.
 They would include extensive reform such as the legalization of divorce in 1902 in an attempt to instill American social mores into the island’s populace to "legitimatize the emerging colonial order."

 Purported benefits for the colonized nation included "greater exploitation of natural resources, increased production of material goods, raised living standards, expanded market profitability and sociopolitical stability".

 However, the occupation of Haiti in 1915 would also show a darker side to the American "civilizing mission."
 The historian Mary Renda has argued that the occupation of Haiti was solely for the "purposes of economic exploitation and strategic advantage," rather than to provide Haiti with "protection, education and economic support."